derivia/study-notes/notes/PERSONAL-NOTES.md

 - CORS (Cross-origin Resource Sharing)
     - A security mechanism that helps prevent cross-origin attacks.
 A server defines rules determining which external origins have access to a domain's resources.
     - This is why executing JavaScript functions that fetch data from an external API, imported by an open HTML file in the browser, may fail if CORS is not configured properly.
-- SSL/TLS (Secure Socket Layer / Transport Layer Security)
-    - Both are certificate-based security protocols designed to establish a trust contract between client and server.
-    - SSL is the older version, while TLS is the newer and more secure one.
 - RabbitMQ
     - A message queuing service, also known as a message broker or queue manager.
     - It acts as an intermediary between different parts of an application or between different applications in a queued manner.